warproxxx/poly_data/README.md

-# Polymarket Data Pipeline
+# Polymarket Data

 A comprehensive data pipeline for fetching, processing, and analyzing Polymarket trading data.
 This system collects market information, order-filled events, and processes them into structured trade data.

 ## Quick Download

-**First-time users**: Download the [latest data snapshot](https://drive.google.com/file/d/15Lx22ulvCF59RSXHUo4MOAzesPz_w5xe/view?usp=sharing) and extract it in the main repository directory before your first run.
+**First-time users**: Download the [latest data snapshot](https://polydata-archive.s3.us-east-1.amazonaws.com/pol_archive.tar.gz) and extract it in the main repository directory before your first run.
 This will save you over 2 days of initial data collection time.

 ## Overview